apache/tomee/examples/jsf-cdi-and-ejb/README.md

 In this case, CalculatorBean#add() is invoked.

-Calculator#add() delegates the work to the ejb, gets the result, stores it and then instructs what view is to be rendered.
+Calculator#add() delegates the work to the ejb, gets the result, stores it and then returns what view is to be rendered.

-You're right.
 The return value "success" is checked up in faces-config navigation-rules and the respective page is rendered.

-In our case, 'result.xhtml' page is rendered.
+In our case, 'result.xhtml' page is rendered where use EL and display the result from the request-scoped `calculatorBean`.

-The request scoped 'calculatorBean' is available here, and we use EL to display the values.

 #Source Code

-## Calculator

-    package org.superbiz.jsf;

-    import javax.ejb.Remote;

-    @Remote
-    public interface Calculator {
-        public double add(double x, double y);
-    }

 ## CalculatorBean

     import javax.enterprise.context.RequestScoped;
     import javax.inject.Named;
+    import javax.inject.Inject;

     @RequestScoped
     @Named
     public class CalculatorBean {
-        @EJB
+        @Inject
         Calculator calculator;
         private double x;
         private double y;